-Live web-conference courses will continue to meet the on-campus requirement for the entire 2021-22 academic year, even if we later add on-campus courses for our spring 2022 term.
+Live web-conference courses will continue to meet the on-campus requirement for the entire 2021-22 academic year.
 These courses provide real-time engagement with faculty and peers, which meets the spirit of the on-campus requirement until it is safe for us to return to in-person learning here in Cambridge.
 Please use your specific program’s degree course search to identify live, web conference courses that meet the on-campus requirement.

 Both Your Health and Education Are Paramount to Us

 The faculty and staff are working around the clock to continue to offer you the highest quality academic experience.
 We thank you in advance for your cooperation as we navigate, to the best of our ability, this challenging and unprecedented global public health event.